yasumu-org/yasumu/README.md

 Yasumu is a customizable, free and open-source application to test various types of APIs (Lightweight alternative to postman/insomnia/bruno).

 > [!NOTE]
 > Yasumu is in active development.
 It is currently in public preview.
 You can help us by being a tester.
+Furthermore, you can join our discord server @ https://discord.yasumu.dev to stay up to date with the latest changes.

 ## Features Status